-The case is among a number across the United States in recent years that have increased debate about race and policing.
+The case is among several across the United States in recent years that have increased debate about race and policing.
 Here are some other high-profile deaths of blacks during police encounters:

-Prosecutors are retrying a white former University of Cincinnati police officer, Ray Tensing, in the killing of the unarmed motorist during a traffic stop near the campus in July 2015.
+Prosecutors are retrying former University of Cincinnati police officer Ray Tensing in the killing of the unarmed motorist during a traffic stop near the campus in July 2015.
 The jury deadlocked after his first murder trial.
 He faces 15 years to life if convicted.
 Tensing's body camera captured much of the encounter, although the two sides dispute what conclusions can be reached.
 Tensing's attorney says DuBose was using his car as a deadly weapon.
 The university fired Tensing, restructured its public safety department and reached a $5.3 million settlement that includes free undergraduate tuition for DuBose's 13 children.

 Federal prosecutors announced May 3 that they would not seek charges against two white police officers who were involved in a deadly encounter with Sterling in Baton Rouge, Louisiana, last summer.
 Sterling, 37, was shot to death on July 5, 2016, as two white officers pinned him to the pavement outside a convenience store where he had been selling CDs.
 The killing was captured on cellphone video and circulated widely online, sparking demonstrations across Baton Rouge.
 U.S. Attorney Corey Amundson said Sterling was armed during the confrontation and the investigation didn't find enough evidence to pursue charges.
 State authorities are investigating to decide whether to bring charges.